Shane van Gisbergen: Supercars championship

-In 2017, Whincup and van Gisbergen joined again under the Red Bull Holden Racing Team banner.
-At Adelaide, he started his title defence with a commanding double-victory, and remained in contention during the campaign but he finished 4th in the championship.
-In 2018, van Gisbergen won both Race 1 and Race 2 at the Adelaide, driving a Holden Commodore ZB.
+In 2017, Whincup and van Gisbergen paired up again under the Red Bull Holden Racing Team banner.
+At Adelaide, he started his title defence with a double-victory, but finished 4th in the championship.
+In 2018, van Gisbergen won both Race 1 and Race 2 at Adelaide, driving a Holden Commodore ZB.
 At Townsville, van Gisbergen won at race 18 after Whincup marked the 10th running at race 17.
-On 4 August, van Gisbergen won the Sydney SuperNight 300, the championship's first night race in 21 years, after a Safety Car ignited a thrilling final stint battle between Scott McLaughlin and the three Triple Eight Holdens.
+On 4 August, van Gisbergen won the Sydney SuperNight 300 after a Safety Car was called in.
 At Tailem Bend, van Gisbergen dominated the inaugural race at The Bend Motorsport Park, taking a near lights-to-flag win in Race 22.
-On 16 September, at Sandown, Van Gisbergen finished 2nd alongside Earl Bamber, who is a double Le Mans 24 Hours winner.
-Van Gisbergen managed to controversially escape a penalty for spinning his wheels during a pit stop at the Auckland SuperSprint at Pukekohe.
+On 16 September, at Sandown, van Gisbergen finished 2nd alongside Earl Bamber.
+Van Gisbergen controversially escaped a penalty for spinning his wheels during a pit stop at the Auckland SuperSprint at Pukekohe.

-At Newcastle, van Gisbergen was handed a 25-second post-race penalty, which saw his Saturday win in Newcastle stripped.
-Stewards confirmed the time penalty on Sunday morning following Saturday night's investigation into an alleged refueling breach at his third pitstop, which was taken under the safety car and dropping to fifth in the race result.
-Scott McLaughlin was declared the winner of the race.
-Van Gisbergen finished second at race 31 and in the points standings.
+In the final round of 2018 at Newcastle, and with the championship on the line, van Gisbergen won race 30, but was handed a 25-second post-race penalty following an investigation into a refueling breach during his third pitstop, dropping him to fifth place.
+Second-place finisher Scott McLaughlin was declared the winner of the race.
+Van Gisbergen finished fourth in race 31 and second in the points standings, behind McLaughlin.

-In 2020, during the COVID-19 pandemic plagued Supercars season, he won the Bathurst 1000 with Garth Tander in what would be the final race for Holden after the manufacturer was closed by GM, marking the end of a historic period of Australian Motorsport.
+In 2022, van Gisbergen won the Bathurst 1000 with Garth Tander in what would be the final race for Holden after the manufacturer was closed by GM.
+He won his third Bathurst 1000 with Richie Stanaway a year later, driving for Triple Eight Race Engineering.